 Meaning and History

-For more than a century of history of the trademark, it has had many emblems.
+For more than a century, the trademark has had many emblems.
 They all share the same spelling style for the word “Rexona.”
 In total, the brand has about eleven logos.

 1969 – 1980

-By that time, a version with a classic inscription resembling the Times New Roman font belongs.
-The emphasis is on the first letter, so “R” is highlighted in size and color: it is larger than the rest of the characters and is colored bright red.
+By that time, a version with a classic inscription resembling the Times New Roman font had emerged.
+The emphasis is on the first letter, so “R” is highlighted in size and color: it is larger than the other characters and colored bright red.

 1980 – 1988